-This is a short, overview document which outlines why Murujuga should be considered for the World Heritage List and under what Selection Criteria Murujuga should be assessed (i.e. Criteria 1 and 3).
+The first step in the process was preparation of a Tentative List Submission.
+This is a short, overview document which outlined why Murujuga should be considered for the World Heritage List and under what selection criteria Murujuga should be assessed.

-This is a comprehensive document which consists of detailed information that substantiates or supports Murujuga’s application for World Heritage Listing.
-This document will likely be several hundred (maybe even one thousand) pages long and will take at least two to three years to complete.
+The second step is preparation of a Nomination Dossier – a comprehensive document which consists of detailed information that substantiates the application for World Heritage Listing.
+Being an extensive document, it can take two to three years or more to complete.

 While MAC is the most representative group of people with cultural authority for Murujuga, it is acknowledged that no single organisation represents all Aboriginal interests or points of view for Murujuga.
-Those who are not part of MAC are able and encouraged to participate in the World Heritage Nomination process by providing comment and contributing to other appropriate forums.
+Those who are not part of MAC have been encouraged to participate in the World Heritage nomination process by providing comment and contributing to other appropriate forums.